keyle/raylib-converter/README.md

 ### Usage:

 - put this script in the same folder as "raylib.h"
-- python converter.py # python 3
+- python converter.py (Note: python3)
 - if all goes well, you should have an additional file "raylib_s.h"
 - #include "raylib_s.h" # instead of "raylib.h" but keep it as it's not a replacement